SPDR S&P Homebuilders ETF

 What is the price forecast for XHB in 2026?

-Based on the limited data and analyst coverage, here is a strategic outlook for XHB through 2026.
+Based on the provided information and the broader housing market outlook, here is a strategic forecast for XHB through 2026.